Institutional Innovation and Educational Impact

-The Center for 21st Century Universities (C21U) is Georgia Tech's living laboratory for fundamental change in higher education.
-As higher education rapidly evolves, Georgia Tech is committed to leading the initiatives that will define the next generation of educational practices and technologies.
-Working in tandem with campus administrators and faculty, the center develops and tests new educational platforms and techniques.
+The Center for 21st Century Universities (C21U) is Georgia Tech's living laboratory for fundamental change in education.
+As learners of all ages encounter rapidly changing workforce demands and seek to learn in new ways, Georgia Tech is committed to leading the initiatives that will define the next generation of educational practices and technologies.

 Blended learning combines traditional face-to-face learning with technology-enabled education.
 Its pedagogical aim is to merge the scale, asynchrony, and flexibility of online learning with the benefits of the traditional classroom—content-rich instruction and the development of learning relationships.
 This book offers a guide to the theory and practice of blended learning, offering rigorous research, case studies, and methods for the assessment of educational effectiveness.